jkm-droid/jkm-droid/README.md

 - 👋 Hi, I’m @jkm-droid
-- 👀 I am a fullstack web developer(using django and laravel frameworks) and an android mobile developer(using java)
+- 👀 I am a fullstack web developer(using ASP.NET and laravel frameworks) and an android mobile developer(using java)
 - I am currently looking for a job and open to any software development or technology related task(s)
 - 🌱 I’m currently learning Automation using python
 - 💞️ I’m looking to collaborate on any java, laravel, django, and python project